Meet the master glassblowers who work with GlassLab.

 Jordan holds a B.F.A. from the California College of Arts and Crafts.
 Additionally, he has attended the Pilchuck Glass School numerous times, in a variety of capacities, over the past 20 years.

-DH McNabb grew up as a military brat in Tampa, FL.
+D.H.
+McNabb grew up as a son of a military officer in Tampa, Fla.
 His eyes often wandered the globe in his father’s den, seeking to find where his parents had lived and traveled.
-He dreamt that he too would travel.
+He dreamt that he too would travel and glass has done just that.
 Glass has enabled him to see and to learn: a world, a vision, a practice.
 Corning, Seattle, Prague, Lybster, Weil am Rhein, Murano, Nuutajärvi, and Istanbul are just a few of the places this material has taken McNabb.
 Glassmakers Stephen Powell, Lino Tagliapietra, and Dale Chihuly, along with others, have helped him negotiate his practice.
 McNabb says, “I have a memory from all these experiences, a memory though a material.
 Glass itself has a memory.”

 Jason Minami earned his BFA from the University of Hawaii at Manoa and his MFA from Alfred University, where he also taught as an adjunct professor in the glass department.
 He assisted in the glass department at Punahou School and worked with artists throughout Hawaii.
 Minami continued his education at the Pilchuck Glass School and at The Studio.
 Currently, Minami is a manager and glassblowing instructor at GlassRoots, a non-profit glass studio focused on serving youth through glass arts in Newark, NJ.

 Amy Ruza takes her inspiration from the natural world for her art forms.
 She studied at New York State College of Ceramics at Alfred University and served as an assistant at the Museum’s Hot Glass Show.
-She currently works for The ARTS Council of the Southern Finger Lakes.
+She currently works for the Rockwell Museum in Corning, N.Y.

 In addition to his own work and commissions, Spitzer has made work for many non-glassworking artists.
 The most challenging of these projects was a series of full-size blown glass car tires for Robert Rauschenberg, completed in 2001 and now in the permanent collection of The Corning Museum of Glass.